loko-loko/brocade-supshow-parser/README.md

 `fos_cmd.py` retrieves the Supportshow or any other commands on the Brocades switches and saves them locally on the host server by switch and command.

+He create several switch's queue according to the location, ID and other factor (to customize) and start collect with multitread feature.

 ### Arguments

 See list of arguments :